ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 plt = main()
 ```
 and save it.
-If you want to run it, make sure you are in the `test` folder and then
+If you want to run it, make sure you are in the `my_project` folder and then
 start julia with:
 ```bash
 julia --project